-A WARNING Only a qualified electrician is allowed to repair the electric system.
-NOTICE If performed incorrectly, retrofits or alterations may cause damage to the boat's structures, expose it to galvanization or spontaneous corrosion, or endanger safety.
-Only use cleaning agents, surface treatments, and paints that are compatible with the materials of your boat.
-Consult an authorized dealer before you make any new electrical
+Only a qualified electrician is allowed to repair the electric system.

+If performed incorrectly, retrofits or alterations may cause damage to the boat's structures, expose it to galvanization or spontaneous corrosion, or endanger safety.

-• Consult an authorized dealer before you make any new electrical connections, hatches, holes, install any equipment, or combine any other metals or alloys with aluminum.
+- Only use cleaning agents, surface treatments, and paints that are compatible with the materials of your boat. - Consult an authorized dealer before you make any new electrical connections, hatches, holes, install any equipment, or combine any other metals or alloys with aluminum.

-13.1 Maintenance tasks
+12.1 Maintenance tasks

-13.1.1 Before winter lay-up
+12.1.1 Before winter lay-up